dmparrishphd/cIsForChildren/Parts/0/chapter0.md

 ---William Goldman, _The Princess Bride_

-In C, the keyword `void` stands for nothing.
+In C, the **keyword** `void` stands for nothing.
-If you guessed that "void" means "nothing," you guessed right.
+(If you guessed that "void" means "nothing," you guessed right.)
+In C, keywords are special.
+In C, you can make up your own meanings for your own words.
+But there are a few words in C whose meanings you cannot change.
+Those are the keywords.

 ## Summary